 When it comes to drinking and driving, the law is clearly defined.
 But driving under the influence of drugs?
 Well, that's where things get a little hazy.
 Testing for drugs is more difficult than breathing into a tube, and the laws vary significantly in each state.
-Read on to learn about how your state targets drugged driving.
+Read on to learn about how states target drugged driving.

-In all states but Hawaii and New York, driving under the influence of drugs (DUID) is treated as the same offense as driving under the influence of alcohol.
+All 50 states and D.C. have laws against drugged driving, and in all states but California, Hawaii, and New York, driving under the influence of drugs (DUID) is treated as the same offense as driving under the influence of alcohol.
 The only problem is that unlike alcohol, drugs aren't easily tested for — they come in all shapes and sizes, and it's difficult for lawmakers to keep up.

 Though DUID laws are different across the country, states will generally prosecute drivers based on one or more of the following criteria:

-The most common state laws regarding DUIDs state that the driver must be "impaired" by a given substance or "incapable" of driving safely to be guilty of a DUID — which essentially means that to get a conviction, prosecutors have to show that a driver was actually impaired behind the wheel.
+The most common state laws regarding DUIDs state that to get a conviction, prosecutors have to show that a driver was "impaired" by a given substance when behind the wheel.
 These states don't necessarily set a legal blood limit.
 They generally leave the definition of "impaired" up to the discretion of law enforcement and prosecutors.

-Another version of DUID law (in 5 states) makes it illegal for drug addicts or habitual users to drive at all.
+Another version of DUID law, this makes it illegal for drug addicts or habitual users to drive at all.
 As is the case with most DUID laws, the terms "drug addict" and "habitual user" can be hard to define.

 California does make allowances for addicts who are participating in drug-treatment programs.

 Impairment and incapacitation may sound similar, but there's a key difference.
-In the 14 states with incapacitation laws as of 2012, prosecutors have to go one step further by proving that a driver is incapable of driving safely — not just impaired.
+With incapacitation laws, prosecutors have to go one step further by proving that a driver is incapable of driving safely — not just impaired.
 To convict, the prosecution has to prove not only that the driver was intoxicated but that the effects of the drug actually rendered them unable to drive safely.

 Per se (zero tolerance)